|

 locked door), and so on.
 It is more than just ensuring the factory

 covers are in place.
 When desiging or installing guard systems, think more in terms of idiot protection than code compliance.
 That is, anticipate human error rather than merely seek to check off the box for code compliance.
+This was heavily revised with the 2026 version.

 - 110.54 (A).
 Grounded and Bonded.
 This requires "effective